kishorechandran41/kishorechandran41.github.io/content/Elasticsearch_Cluster_on_Google_Kubernetes_Engine.md

 4. Deploy Elasticsearch Cluster using [Stateful Sets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

 ## Provisioning the Cluster
 Let us first provision the clusters in Google Kubernetes Engine for our Elasticsearch.
-We are going to create 3 node pools as below,
+We are going to create three node pools as below,

 1. master-nodes - 3 nodes with 2vCPU, 8GB Memory and Standard persistent disk of 10GB as default
 2. data-nodes - 5 nodes with 16vCPU, 64GB Memory and Standard persistent disk of 10GB as default